jhuang97/starlink-constellation-animation/README.md

  6.2.
 At this point, you might want to clean the data more.
 You might also want to adjust `..\input\reference_satellite_1.inp` to your liking (I came up with this by much trial and error).
 7. `make_animation_data.py` -- Make and save the information needed for the animated scatter plots.
  7.1.
 Also requires setting the environment variable `LD_LIBRARY_PATH` to the path to your SGP4 propagator.
-9. `export_animation.py` -- Load the animation data, make the animations, save as .mp4 videos.
+9. `export_animation.py` -- Load the animation data, make the animations, save as a MP4 video.
 This can take hours to run.

 ## License
 The code that comes from the SGP4 propagator (`src/AstroUtils.py` and parts of `src/SatProp.py`) are under the SGP4 Open License.
 All other code in this repo is released under the license in the following file: [LICENSE](LICENSE).